7 Tips for Using Instagram for Business

 1. Show what you do in a creative way

 Focus on the solution you provide, not the products you sell.
 On Instagram, it’s essential to add value to your customers and look pretty while you do it.
-Never underestimate the fact that your most important asset (and downfall) on this social media network is visual content.
+Never underestimate the fact that your most valuable asset (and downfall) on this social media network is visual content.

 If your business is service-oriented, focus on showcasing the process behind providing the service.
-Show your company culture, share your mission with the world, or simply share some tips and how-tos.
+Show your company culture, share your mission with the world, or share some tips and how-tos.
 It’s possible to upload photos, short videos (similar to GIFs, called Boomerangs) and videos up to one minute in length.

 2. Create a winning profile

 As a company, you probably do a whole lot of things and offer even more solutions.
 Don’t get too caught up in fitting all of that in 150 characters.
 Focus on your most important USP or your next big thing – be it an event, promotion or product launch.

 Since the only clickable link is in your Bio section (right under your name), make a habit of updating it frequently.
 It’s a shame that most brands use it only to link to their website, but it could do so much more.
 Think, driving event registrations, app downloads or even purchases.